france5cogreen/france5cogreen/README.md

   ⚡ I love automation and efficiency, always looking for ways to optimize workflows and grow up new ideas

-  🎯 I started developing my personal goal-tracking mobile app
+  🎯 I wanna build my own IT company

   ♕  I'm passionate about chess... if only I was a stronger player😂